NetApp/terraform-provider-netapp-ontap/docs/data-sources/s3_groups.md

 - `comment` (String) Additional information about the group
 - `id` (Number) S3 Group id
-- `policies` (List of String) The list of policies that are attached to the group
+- `policies` (Set of String) The list of policies that are attached to the group
-- `users` (List of String) The list of users who belong to the group
+- `users` (Set of String) The list of users who belong to the group